padmashri23/My_Repo/5 hours of Leetcoding.md

 Refer the note for iterations:

-It took me about two days to understand these iterations and logic.
+It took me about two business days to understand these iterations and logic.

 ```java
 class Solution {